gabriel-suau/delaunay-mesh-generator/README.md

 The output meshes and solution files are written in the <code>meshes/output</code> directory.

 ## Documentation
-A Doxygen documentation can be built by enabling the `DMG_DOC` option when configuring the project.
+A Doxygen documentation can be built by enabling the `DMG_DOC` option when configuring the project (no, that is a lie, the documentation is not available yet).

 ## Credits
 All credits go to Gabriel Suau and Lucas Trautmann.